projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

 .. doxygenstruct:: vhm_request
    :project: Project ACRN

-For hypercalls related to I/O emulation, refer to Section 3.11.4.
+For hypercalls related to I/O emulation, refer to `I/O Emulation in the Hypervisor`_.

 .. _io-handler-init: